 A history of enterprise search – starting out

-Later this year I will be publishing a report that sets out a chronological history of enterprise search.
-The evolution is quite complicated and so I’m planning to publish a series of blog posts that set out a few of the milestone events and developments as a way of getting my research into some form of order and in addition perhaps prompting readers to comment and contribute.
+The evolution of enterprise search is quite complicated and so I’m publishing a series of blog posts that set out a few of the milestone events and developments as a way of getting my research into some form of order and in addition perhaps prompting readers to comment and contribute.
 The functionality that is now encapsulated in enterprise search software has been in constant development since the early 1950s, with especially rapid evolution in the 1970s and 1980s with the availability of large-scale commercial online search services such as Lockheed Dialog, SDC Orbit, BRS and Mead Data Central (Lexis).

 I started my career in search in 1975 and have had the good fortune to have met many of the early pioneers, notably Roger Summit, Charles Bourne, Carlos Cuadra, Jerry Rubin, Noel Isotta, David Raitt and Cyril Cleverdon.
 Whilst working in Cupertino in the early 1980s I also had the opportunity to meet research staff from Stanford Research Institute who had worked with Doug Engelbart.
 These and other pioneers will feature in future posts.
 Other personal milestones include working on the development of first UK enterprise software application in 1980 and in 1983-84 inadvertently playing a role in the establishment of OpenText a decade later.